Atsuko Seta: Chiang Mai Ginastera International Music Festival

 Seta believes that across any border, the joy of music will be shared and appreciated among the winner or losers, jury or audience at music contest.
 Seta organized the Chiang Mai Ginastera International Music Festival in 2016, a music festival celebrating her favorite Argentine composer A. Ginastera's 100th anniversary.
 Her theory and motivation is supported by the words of her favorite Argentine composer A. Ginastera, "Music is not a creation confined with nationality; it is a global creation."

 Her eight years' experience living and teaching in Chiang Mai, Thailand.
 She has come to create a contest in her town Chiang Mai with the international audience she finds in the town who appreciate her values; music or its contest should not be for mastery or technique.
 Thus, the Chiang Mai Ginastera International Music Festival aims at finding musicians who attracts audience and make them wish to hear the performance again.
-The warm atmosphere the contest brings about will continue to support budding artists who are born in Chang Mai, while international contestants are accepted as well.
+The warm atmosphere the contest brings about will continue to support budding artists who are born in Chiang Mai, while international contestants are accepted as well.

 The contest is formatted that all competition at any venue will be reviewed publicly, with the participating audience also contributing to make the encouraging atmosphere.
 No repertoire requirements, and candidates will bring their favorite repertoire for their advantage.
 In the final round, performance of all genres are reviewed in concert format when any instrumentalist, ensemble performer or vocalist will perform, aiming to bring an influential moments for musicians and listen to various musical instruments performed.